 with $\mathcal{H}$ strongly orthogonal to the martingale component of $\tilde{S}$. \end{proof}

 Equipped with the result above, the objective of identifying a local risk minimizing strategy can be fulfilled by finding the F\"ollmer-Schweizer decomposition \eqref{eq:FSdec}.
 To achieve this, two alternative approaches can be found in the literature.
-On the one side, since we are working in the setting of continuous semimartingales, the F\"ollmer-Schweizer decomposition can be obtained from the Galtchouk-Kunita-Watanabe decomposition under the \textit{minimal martingale measure}.
-Here we follow an alternative route by introducing a linear BSDE that we proceed to solve at a later step by means of deep learning methods.
-The result in full generality is provided by \cite[Proposition 1.1]{ekpq1997}, here we follow the analog arguments as in \cite{ah2012}.
+Since we are working in the setting of continuous semimartingales, one first approach consists in computing the F\"ollmer-Schweizer decomposition from the Galtchouk-Kunita-Watanabe decomposition under the \textit{minimal martingale measure}.
+Here we follow the alternative route which consists in introducing a linear BSDE that we proceed to solve at a later step by means of deep learning methods.
+The result in full generality is provided by \cite[Proposition 1.1]{ekpq1997}; here we follow the analog arguments as in \cite{ah2012}.

-It is clear that $\tilde{S}$ is a special semimartingale.
-We introduce a BSDE with terminal condition $\tilde{H}$ and a driver $f$ that we determine in the sequel:
+We introduce a BSDE with terminal condition $\tilde{H}$ and with driver a function $f$ that we determine in the sequel: